mwarf/YQL-05-08-2025/src/content/blog/industry-news-2.md

 featured: true
 tags: ["Agriculture", "Farming", "Drones", "Precision Ag"]
 ---

-# Farming Smarter, Not Harder: How Drones Are Helping Out in Southern Alberta

 Farming is huge here in Lethbridge and Southern Alberta – it's what we do!
 And just like any business, finding new ways to be efficient and sustainable is key.
 One of the coolest tools popping up on farms lately?
 Drones!
 These aren't just toys; they're seriously changing the game for farmers everywhere, including right here.